ibm-cloud-architecture/cam-admin-bootcamp/Labs/4-4_CAMbyAPI.md

 You can install the Postman extension using this link:
     https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop

-To install Postman, just click the button "Add to Chrome"
+To install Postman, just click the button "Add to Chrome" and confirm that you want to install it

 When Chrome is opened, you can access to your applications (extensions) entering `chrome://apps` in your Chrome address bar.

 Click the `Postman` icon to open Postman application.
 A window warns you that this chrome app is being deprecated.
 Do not download the native application.
 Just close the window to ignore this warning message.

+Notice that, you don't need to create a postman account for this lab.
+Just click on the link "Take me straight to the app."

 ## Generating Token with cURL

-To generate an access token, open a terminal and run the following command
+To generate an access token, open a terminal and run the following command.

 ```
 curl -k -X POST https://10.10.1.2:8443/idprovider/v1/auth/identitytoken -d 'grant_type=password&username=admin&password=passw0rd&scope=openid'